Lawyerless.app

 What happens if the indemnifying party refuses to pay?

-If the indemnifying party refuses to pay, you may need to seek legal action to enforce the clause, which can involve additional costs and time.
+If the indemnifying party refuses to cover costs as outlined, the affected party may need to pursue legal action to enforce the clause.

 Liability

-The legal responsibility for something, often involving financial compensation.
+The legal responsibility for something, especially for damages or injury.

 Have a contract to analyze?